awsdocs/aws-elemental-mediapackage-user-guide/doc_source/channels-edit.md

-# Editing a Channel<a name="channels-edit"></a>
+# Editing a channel<a name="channels-edit"></a>

 Edit a channel's description for easier identification later\.
 You can edit the description on a channel or enable Amazon CloudFront distribution creation from the AWS Elemental MediaPackage console\.
-For information about creating a distribution from AWS Elemental MediaPackage, see [Creating a Distribution from AWS Elemental MediaPackage](cdns-cf.md#cdns-create-mp)\.
+For information about creating a distribution from AWS Elemental MediaPackage, see [Creating a distribution from AWS Elemental MediaPackage](cdns-cf.md#cdns-create-mp)\.

 **Note**
 To make changes to an existing distribution \(even if it was created from AWS Elemental MediaPackage\), go to the Amazon CloudFront console\.